-An alternate handling of low energy gamma interactions is provided by G4GammaNuclearReaction, which is based upon the Chiral Invariant Phase Space model (CHIPS [9, 10, 11]).
-In Geant4 version 9.6 and earlier a separate CHIPS model was provided for gamma nuclear interactions.
+An alternate handling of low energy gamma interactions is provided by G4GammaNuclearReaction, which uses the Chiral Invariant Phase Space model (CHIPS, Chapter 28).
 Here the incoming gamma is absorbed into a nucleon or cluster of nucleons within the target nucleus.
 This forms an excited bag of partons which later fuse to form final state hadrons.
 Parton fusion continues until there are none left, at which point the final nuclear evaporation stage is invoked to bring the nucleus to its ground state.